xdevplatform/chrome-extension-collections/README.md

 Development
 --------

-This sample uses Twitter Collections, which is in Beta and requires additional app permissions.
+This sample uses Twitter Collections, which requires additional app permissions.
 This code ships with default auth tokens, so that developers can being developing and testing immediately.

 If you choose to use this or a derivation for production purposes, contact Twitter directly to enable your app with the Collections Beta permissions.
+More info about collections and access can be found here: [https://dev.twitter.com/rest/collections/about](https://dev.twitter.com/rest/collections/about)

 Lastly, the common.js file has an ONLINE flag that can be disabled for quick development and  testing without a network connection.
 Consider using this flag when making iterative UI changes.